 Technological practice requires students to use their design processes and to critically analyse existing outcomes so that they can create innovative solutions.
 This process requires students to be empathetic to the needs of the end-user, and to take on perspectives that are different to their own.
 The outcomes students design and develop need to be fit for purpose and meet end-user needs.
 Students can develop culturally inclusive and diverse capabilities as they develop empathy and perspective-taking.

 Te reo Māori technology terms

-Paekupu.co.nz This website provides words for Te Mātauranga o Aotearoa.
-You can put in English or Māori terms related to the curriculum and it will give the appropriate te reo Māori or English term.
+Paekupu is a website that provides words for Te Mātauranga o Aotearoa.
+Put in English or Māori terms related to the curriculum, and you will get the appropriate te reo Māori or English term.

 Steve Thornton from Trident High School worked with Te Taura Whiri i te reo Māori to translate common technology terms into te reo Māori.

 Use these PDFs below for different contexts for technology with the appropriate words.

 Find these articles on technology with discussions starters and other resources:

 - “The Long Pause”, Connected, Level 3

 - “Tupaia: Master Navigator”, School Journal, Level 3

 - “Listening to the Land”, Connected, Level 3